- As seen in:

+Photography is an inspiring, profitable, and in-demand career path, with a photographer salary well above the average UK wage.
 A perfect photographer CV is clear and to the point, reflecting all relevant photography experience in a concise and organised manner.
-It will highlight areas of photography expertise but also showcase other skills such as attention to detail, self-motivation, and communication – all of which are vital for the role.
+It will highlight areas of photography expertise but also showcase your other skills, including attention to detail, self-motivation, and communication – all of which are vital for the role.

 Keep it clear

-A concise CV template helps to format your experience, skills, and education is a neat and tidy manner.
-As a photographer, it’s key to present yourself in an aesthetically pleasing way - do this with thoughtful use of colour and the right font.
+A concise photographer CV template helps to format your experience, skills, and education in a neat and tidy manner.
+As a professional photographer, it’s key to present yourself in an aesthetically pleasing way - do this with thoughtful use of colour and the right font.

 Speak the language

 Catch a recruiter’s eye by using the right language for the role.
-These are often called key or buzz words.
+These are often called keywords or buzz words.
+Remember, a professional photographer CV may require a different set of skills and experience than a creative photographer CV.
 If the part calls for specialism in portraits or wedding photography, ensure you highlight these experiences.
 Using a specific lens?
 Better at close-ups?
 Macro?
 Make sure to be as detailed as possible.

 Focus on results

-Professional photographers know that taking the photographs is only half of the job; editing and client liaison is just as key to success.
-Recruiters are looking to see you can take pictures and deliver high-quality edited photos to clients on time and within budgets.
+A professional photographer knows that taking the photographs is only half of the job.
+Editing and client liaison is just as key to success.
+If you’re writing a freelance photographer CV, then you should be aware that recruiters are looking to see that you can take pictures and deliver high-quality edited photos to clients on time and within budgets.
 Tell recruiters how quickly you can edit and return images to clients, the number of shots per client, and other measurable results.

 - Advanced camera techniques